AN INTRODUCTION INTO CRIME AND PUNISHMENT IN BRITAIN C.1500-1900 (AGE 12-14)

 SCRIPTWRITING AND PERFORMANCE (AGES 12–14)

-MEET SOME OF LONDON’S MOST INFAMOUS CHARACTERS…
+MEET SOME OF THE UK'S MOST INFAMOUS CHARACTERS…

-Pupils will be invited to think about the historical context of the dungeon and how to bring a scene to life through scriptwriting and performance techniques, stretching their English and drama skills, all in the dark and mysterious and utterly HORRIBLE setting of the London Dungeon itself!
+Pupils will be invited to think about the historical context of the dungeons and how to bring a scene to life through scriptwriting and performance techniques, stretching their English and drama skills, all in the dark and mysterious and utterly HORRIBLE setting of the London Dungeon itself!

 - To make inferences about characters based on biographical facts and historical context